adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 - Proof sketches heavily rely on existing optimality proofs of Quadratic Voting, score voting systems, Harberger taxes, and Pareto efficient markets.
 - Beings are modeled as type-theoretical structures with distinct but generically opaque Qualia and Welfare types and several opaque internal "prediction" and functions.
 - Welfare can be maximized in any general universe with any amount of model uncertainty by ensuring that at every universe timestep the function coordinating the actions of all Beings is that which they value most in terms of it's predicted welfare impact.
-This can be achieved by selecting the coordination function using Persistent Voting, which properly offsets coordination costs, switching costs, reversal costs, and prediction error costs.
+This can be achieved by selecting the coordination function using Adaptive Voting, which properly offsets coordination costs, switching costs, reversal costs, and prediction error costs.
 - Welfare can be maximized in a more specific model of our universe with a constitution that maximizes the *welfare* allocative efficiency of all resources.
 By "setting aside" some rights to properly counteract reversal costs and "Being/object unity", but allocating all remaining property rights according to the Common Resource Rights model (a generalization of Harberger taxes), .
 Using a cumulable currency in addition to the purely democratic voting weights allows a society to incentivize labor that improves that's society's "leverage"